KxSystems/docs/docs/wp/data-loaders/index.md

   if[srt;sorts,:get` sv eroot,sc] ]
 ```

-The slave then gets the values of the sorting columns from disk for each saved file within the batch and combines it with any pre-existing data.
+The worker then gets the values of the sorting columns from disk for each saved file within the batch and combines it with any pre-existing data.

 ```q
 syms,:raze get each` sv'(x[`paths]di),'x`symCol
 sorts,:$[srt;raze get each` sv'(x[`paths]di),'sc;()]
 ```

-The slave then uses `iasc`, which returns the indexes needed to sort a list.
-In this case, the list is a table of `sym` and `time`, the slave then sets index value to disk.
+The worker then uses `iasc`, which returns the indexes needed to sort a list.
+In this case, the list is a table of `sym` and `time`, the worker then sets index value to disk.
 This will be later used to sort during merging.

 ```q
 I:iasc $[srt;([]syms;sorts);syms]